A Unified Mixture-View Framework for Unsupervised Representation Learning: Methodology

 Similarly, we can formulate $\ell_{i}''$ if we use $x_{1,2}''$ as the anchor.
-In this way, the NT-Xent \cite{chen2020simple} loss is defined by the summation of each individual loss within the mini-batch data of size $N$ as follows,
+Hence, the NT-Xent \cite{chen2020simple} loss is defined by the summation of each individual loss within the mini-batch data of size $N$ as,